OscarShiang/UltimateMapleStory/README.md

 ![](gamescreen/score.png)

 ## TODO
-- the bomb may cause null value exception when trying to remove items
+- Null value exception may occur when we trying to use bombs to remove items
-- add networking function to the game
+- Add networking features to support playing across Internet